byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 ### 1.1.1 Using the .xpr File to Help Collect Your Files
 If you still have the .xpr file from your Vivado project (yuou will have it unless you explicitly have deleted it), you can do the following:
 1. Find the directory where your original project was.
 Specifically look for the directory containing a file with a `.xpr` extension.
-It might be something like `/home/myusername/EE220/Lab5` (and inside that directory there would be a `Lab5.xpr` file).
-Make note of the entire path to that file as in: `/home/myusername/EE220/Lab5/Lab5.xpr`.
+It might be something like `~/EE220/Lab5` (and inside that directory there would be a `Lab5.xpr` file).
+Make note of the entire path to that file as in: `~/EE220/Lab5/Lab5.xpr`.
 2. Execute the `collectFiles` program like this:
 ```
-collectFiles /home/myusername/EE220/Lab5/Lab5.xpr /home/myusername/220-myusername/Labs/Lab5
+collectFiles ~/EE220/Lab5/Lab5.xpr ~/220-myusername/Labs/Lab5
 ```
-Note that you can substitute `~` for `/home/myusername` in any of these commands to save typing.
+Note that `~` is shorthand for your home directory.

 The first argument when you run the program is the `.xpr` file you identified above.
 The second argument is the directory name in your 220-myusername Labs directory where you want the files copied to.
 This will be the directory where you eventually compile and test your designs.